2013 Subaru Impreza Performance

-Impreza WRX and WRX STI models come with a turbocharged, 2.5-liter four-cylinder engine and all-wheel drive.
-The WRX’s engine generates 265 horsepower at 6,000 rpm and 244 pound-feet of torque at 4,400 rpm, and is paired with a five-speed manual transmission.
-WRX STI models have a six-speed manual transmission and a more powerful engine, which produces 305 horsepower at 6,000 rpm and 290 pound-feet of torque at 4,000 rpm.
+Impreza WRX and WRX STI models come with a turbocharged 2.5-liter four-cylinder engine and all-wheel drive.
+The WRX’s engine generates 265 horsepower at 6,000 rpm and 244 pound-feet of torque at 4,400 rpm and is paired with a five-speed manual transmission.
+WRX STI models have a six-speed manual transmission and a more-powerful engine that produces 305 horsepower at 6,000 rpm and 290 pound-feet of torque at 4,000 rpm.

 While reviewers agree that WRX and WRX STI models deliver phenomenal acceleration, opinions vary when it comes to the base Impreza’s power.
 Most test drivers say that the Impreza delivers good fuel economy and accelerates adequately, though some critics say they would like more power for highway merging or steep hills.
 Additionally, one reviewer writes that the 2013 Impreza is slower than most affordable small cars.